 History: 1961 c.
-645; 1965 [13.32 (2) (e), (h)]; 1965 c.
+645; 1965 [13.93 (1) (e), (h)]; 1965 c.
 249 s.
 79.

 16.18 Classified service; notice of vacancy, preference to veterans, appointment, objections to.
 (1) Appointing officers shall give written notice to the department of administration of the existence of any vacancy to be filled in any office or employment in the classified service, under ss.
 16.01 to 16.32, and the director shall certify from the register of eligibles appropriate for the grade and class in which the position is classified, the 3 names at the head thereof, which have not been certified 3 times.
 Whenever an employing officer notifies the department of administration of a vacancy to be filled he shall indicate whether he wishes certification to be made from an appropriate re-employment or original employment register for the grade or class.
 Whenever eligibles are certified, they must be those candidates who have been graded highest in an examination held in pursuance of ss.
 16.01 to 16.32, and the rules made in accordance therewith, except that there shall be no restriction as to age in the case of veterans and except that other conditions being equal, a preference shall be given in favor of veterans of any of the wars of the United States in accordance with the dates specified in s.
-45.35 (5a).
+45.35 (5a) or veterans who served under section 1 of executive order 10957, dated August 10, 1961, or had service entitling them to receive either the armed forces expeditionary medal established by executive order 10977 on December 4, 1961, or the Viet Nam service medal established by executive order 11231 on July 8.
+1965.
 The employing officer shall not reject because of age any eligible veteran, 55 years of age or less, whose name has been certified to him.
-Preference is hereby defined to mean that whenever an honorably discharged veteran competes in any examination conducted by the bureau he shall be accorded 5 points, and if such veteran has a disability which is directly or indirectly traceable to war service, he shall be accorded another 5 points, in addition to earned ratings therein.
+Preference is defined to mean that whenever an honorably discharged veteran competes in any examination conducted by the bureau he shall be accorded 5 points, and if such veteran has a disability which is directly or indirectly traceable to war service, he shall be accorded another 5 points, in addition to earned ratings therein.
 In every case after a name has been certified 3 times, it may be dropped from the list by the director, but certificates for temporary appointment shall not be counted as one of such certificates.

 (2) The appointing officer shall appoint on probation, with sole reference to merit and fitness, one of the said candidates whose name is certified in the manner above set forth, to fill such vacancy unless objection is made, and sustained by the director, to one or more of the persons certified for any of the reasons stated in s.
 16.13; however, this section may be altered by the director when the office or employment comes within those where by s.
-16.20 competitive examinations are not required.
+16.20 competitive examinations are not reauired.

 History: 1961 c.
-437, 645; 1965 [13.32 (2) (e)]; 1965 c.
+437, 645; 1965 [13.93 (1) (e)]; 1965 c.
 249 s.
-79.
+79; 1967 c.
+66. Veterans' preference points are to be added only to the final or composite grade of the applicant.
+Beghin v.
+State Personnel Board, 28 W (2d) 422, 137 NW (2d) 29.